 Some of the places, charities, non-profits and food banks to contact for free food or other non-financial aid include Holy Trinity Caring Ministry (845-471-5932).
 Another is First Reformed Church in Fishkill which provides a free food service program which maintains an emergency food closet.
 Clients and low income are eligible to stock up on a weeks worth of food or groceries every six weeks.
 Call 845-896-4546.
 United Methodist Church (845-758-6283) and Dutchess Outreach (phone 845-454-3792) are other local food banks.

 Pleasant Plains Presbyterian Church – Runs the Town of Clinton food pantry.
 Provides supplemental food to the needy.

 Saint Columba Food Pantry which is located at Saint Vincent De Paul Society.
 Address is 835 Route 82, Hopewell Junction, NY, 12533.
 This center primarily provides emergency groceries and food to all needy and low income persons in the geographical area of the three churches or parishes.
 Offers holiday food and grocery baskets to established clients of the food pantry as well.
 Telephone number is 845-227-7863

 Saint Mary's Church only covers residents in the immediate area.
 Provides food and meals.
 11 Clinton St, Wappingers Falls, New York, 12590

 Trinity Episcopal Church – Food pantry open to Fishkill residents.

 Beulah Baptist Church – Provides a free meal on Saturdays, by appointment only.
 Address is 93 Catharine St, Poughkeepsie, New York, 12601

-There are several other charity food pantries in the region.
+There are several other charity food pantries as well as free soup kitchens in the region.
 Low income families may receive groceries, a hot meal, and other support from the non-profits, and locate additional Dutchess County food banks.